 The models are used within the various levels of the organization.
 Related business lines initiate the rating process together with the credit proposals.
-The Credit Division reviews the rating which is then approved by the Credit Committee.
-The assigned ratings are used for all relevant transactions of the counterparty throughout the whole credit decision making process, including credit granting, utilization, pricing and performance monitoring.
+The Credit Division reviews the rating, which is then approved by the Credit Committee.
+The assigned ratings are used for all relevant transactions of the counterparty throughout the whole credit decision-making process, including credit granting, utilization, pricing and performance monitoring.

 The correct use of models is audited by IAD within the scope of the regular audit activities.
 RMD is responsible for the on-going monitoring of the performance of the models.
-Model accuracy, stability, granularity, use of overrides and the data quality are key performance indicators for model performance.
+Model accuracy, stability, granularity, use of overrides and data quality are key performance indicators for model performance.
 As the Bank mainly works with low default portfolios, the accuracy of the models cannot be measured through predictive power against default experience.
 Hence, alternative methods are used to ensure that the models perform satisfactorily, such as comparing the model outcomes with internal or external benchmarks and using concordance measures to determine their similarity.

 The model validation framework is managed by a validation team that is independent of the model development team.
-RMC has the ultimate decision making authority in the formation of the validation team and the selection of the third party.
-The findings of the validation team are presented in the validation reports.
+RMC has the ultimate decision making authority in the formation of the validation team or the selection of a third party to conduct the validation.
+The findings from the model validations are presented in the validation reports.
 Model validation is conducted once a year and may be conducted more frequently based on the model performance.